Kim Jong-un jokes: what do North Koreans think?

-Undercover New Focus correspondents returned from Pyongyang with interesting news: Kim Jong-un jokes are all the rage in North Korea, as the leader has become the butt of today’s most popular Pyongyang jokes.
+Our informants returned to China from Pyongyang with interesting news: subversive jokes are all the rage in North Korea, and the leader Kim Jong-un has become the butt of today’s most popular Pyongyang jokes.

 Kim Jong-un’s birthday, falling on the 8th of January, could not be celebrated by the regime in 2012 because it followed too closely in the wake of Kim Jong-il’s death.
-On 8th January 2013, however, massive celebrations may take place in Pyongyang and throughout North Korea to mark the day for the first time.
+On 8th January 2013, however, celebrations are poised to take place in Pyongyang and throughout North Korea to mark the day for the first time.

 This is not merely a humorous symptom of discontent.
 Studies based on interviews with North Korean defectors have consistently shown that the deification of the Kim family cult has been extremely effective: to the extent that such ‘blasphemous’ puns were never even used in private conversation by North Koreans.

 In this context, it is significant that ‘Kim Jong-un humour’ is not an isolated phenomenon.
-Other sources have reported such jokes becoming frequent in the past year or so.
+Other trusted informants have reported such jokes becoming frequent in the past year or so.